 It is impossible to out-imagine God.
 He creates light, orchestrates time, and speaks things into existence – from the biggest stars to the smallest starfish.
 God is indeed a powerful, purposeful, and unparalleled Creator.

 This book displays the majesty of creation through photography, scientific findings, and original illustrations.
 Indescribable will encourage awe at God’s creativity with an in-depth look at:

 Growing up in the hives, Cricket had a million questions.
 Why are trees forbidden?
 Why do her parents hate her?
 And the biggest question of all: why is she immune to Queen Wasp’s powers?
 Whenever the queen takes control of the HiveWings, Cricket has to hide, scared of being discovered.

 Now, she’s wanted for stealing the Book of Clearsight along with her new friends: SilkWing Blue and Swordtail, and the LeafWing Sundew.
 The fugitives need answers to prevent a LeafWing attack.
 How can Cricket discover the queen’s deadliest secret?
 And if she succeeds, can a powerless dragonet do anything to topple the regime and stop the war?

 If you love reading, consider adding the above-mentioned books to your list.
 These top books to read over spring break offer great stories, information, and insights that just might help you become not just a better educator, but a better person as well.
-Sign up for a FREE month of unlimited Kindle and start reading today.

 You may also want to check these resources: